distributed-system-analysis/pbench/docs/Server/API/V1/metadata.md

 This API sets or retrieves metadata for the identified dataset.
-For `GET` you specify a list of metadata keys with the `?metadata` query parameter; for `PUT` you specify an `application/json` request body to identify
+For `GET` you specify a list of metadata keys with the `?metadata` query parameter; for `PUT` you specify an `application/json` request body to specify a set of keys and values.

 ## URI parameters